Get Matched With Health Science Colleges

 Step 5: Final Exams and Certifications

-Now that you have completed your medical degree and your residency, it is time to complete your board certifications and your state license.
+Now that you have completed your medical degree and your residency, it's time to complete your board certifications and your state license.
 You must select from 1 of 24 board specialties that will allow you to practice medicine in over 200 specialties and subspecialties.
 You might have to take a written and an oral exam or simply a written exam.
 After the completion of your board exam, you must obtain a state license to practice medicine legally in the state you wish to work.
 If you move from one state to another, it is relatively easy to obtain a new state license.
-With your board certification and state license, you can officially begin to practice medicine as a legitimate doctor.
+With your board certification and state license, you can officially begin to practice medicine as a licensed doctor.

 Find Your Online Health Science Program